emcodem/ffastrans_webui/readme.md

-Version 0.0.1 Created 2018 by Harald Jordan
+Created 2018 by Harald Jordan

 *** USERS SHOULD RUN THE SERVER.exe FILE ONLY but download and extract the full project ***